 The first couple of columns are simply an index column, and a column showing the time step of the simulation (these columns are duplicates of each other).

 The next 17 columns in this output file list the number of fish (averaged over all Monte-Carlo iterations) at each life stage (Adult Escapement, egg, fry, … through all 10 modeled years of Adult Salmon).
-All pre-smolt sub-life-stages are summed into a single column for the pre-smolt life stage.
+All One-Plus sub-life-stages are summed into a single column for the One-Plus life stage.

 Note that the column names for these columns include “mean”, which indicates that these values are mean values (averaged across all monte-carlo simulations; even if only 1 run is done, with no stochasticity applied).